 Why are tantrums ‘threatening’?

-When dealing with a tantrum at home we might not find it too difficult to remain calm, but when a tantrum happens in a supermarket or at a toddler group, for example, we usually feel far more exposed and embarrassed.
+When dealing with a tantrum at home we might not find it too difficult to remain calm.
+However, when a tantrum happens in a supermarket or at a toddler group, we usually feel far more exposed and embarrassed.

-Our self-esteem is threatened because we are fearful of being judge or criticised by those around us.
-We are often also internally judging and criticising ourselves at the same time because we might be saying to ourselves “I can’t believe my child is behaving like this….why can’t I make them behave…maybe it’s my fault…”.
+Our self-esteem is threatened because we are fearful of being judged or criticized by those around us.
+We are often also internally judging and criticizing ourselves at the same time.
+This is because we might be saying to ourselves, “I can’t believe my child is behaving like this.
+Why can’t I make them behave…maybe it’s my fault…”.

-Our brain immediately responds to this threat to our self-esteem by triggering our ‘fight or flight’ reaction which causes a physiological and hormonal response; our heart beats faster, our mouth goes dry, or we feel shaky, or hot, and we will describe these feelings as negative emotions; such as embarrassment, anger, anxiety or frustration.
+Our brain immediately responds to this threat to our self-esteem by triggering our ‘fight or flight’ reaction.
+This causes a physiological and hormonal response.
+Our heart beats faster, our mouth goes dry, or we feel shaky, or hot.
+We will describe these feelings as negative emotions; such as embarrassment, anger, anxiety or frustration.

 Why do we react as we do?

 If we are unaware of what causes our emotions, then we will also be unaware that our subsequent actions are attempts to protect or repair our self-esteem.
-We do what makes ourselves feel ‘better’ in some way—maybe scream at our child in order to try to regain control, or punish them, and then later think “I wish I hadn’t done that, I wish I could have stayed calm”.
+We do what makes ourselves feel ‘better’ in some way.
+Maybe scream at our child in order to try to regain control, or punish them.
+Then later we think, “I wish I hadn’t done that, I wish I could have stayed calm”.

 How can we stay calm?

-Remaining calm when our child has a tantrum can be difficult, but the best way we can help ourselves is to maintain our confidence as a parent at that most potentially stressful of moments.
+Remaining calm when our child has a tantrum can be difficult.
+However, the best way we can help ourselves is to maintain our confidence as a parent at that most potentially stressful of moments.

-Most of us feel like a terrible parent at one time or another and it is easy to perceive other parents as doing a better job than we are.
-Only by accepting ourselves as good enough, and maintaining our own self-esteem, will we be able to remain calm in a greater number of situations.
+Most of us feel like a terrible parent at one time or another.
+It is easy to perceive other parents as doing a better job than we are.
+Only by accepting ourselves as good enough.
+Maintaining our own self-esteem, will we be able to remain calm in a greater number of situations.